Alstom Metropolis 98B: Bogies

 Each carriage is supported by two two-axle bogies.
-End control carriages are mounted on trailing bogies, while middle motor carriages are on motor bogies.
+End control carriages are mounted on trailing bogies, while middle motor carriages are on motorised bogies.

 The bogie frame is a closed dual-circuit spatial structure.
 It is supported on rubber-metal conical spring blocks mounted on the axle bearing consoles, serving as the first stage suspension.
 Air springs are installed on recessed parts of the side frame beams, forming the second stage suspension, with the body suspended on them.
 Vertical hydraulic dampers connect the body frame with the side frame beams.
 Longitudinal forces are transmitted from the bogie to the body through a pivot pin mounted in the body frame.
 The lower end of the pin is seated in a cross member socket of the bogie frame, with rubber packages allowing lateral flexible movement of the bogie relative to the body.
 A hydraulic damper connects the cross member of the bogie to the body.
 The primary braking system is electrodynamic, with disc brakes serving as secondary brakes.
 Weight valves maintain a constant floor height regardless of load.
 Wheels have a 28 UIC-135 profile.

-In the motor bogie, two traction motors are suspended unilaterally in the cross member frame, with gearboxes bearing on the axles and hung from the cross member (tram system).
+In the motorised bogie, two traction motors are suspended unilaterally in the cross member frame, with gearboxes bearing on the axles and hung from the cross member (tram system).
 Motors are part of the sprung mass, with resilient couplings connecting their shafts to the gear shafts.
 Current collectors from the third rail are resiliently mounted to the outer sides of the side frame beams.
 Due to space constraints on the driven axles, single discs are mounted, with actuators and brake shoes suspended from tubular front beams of the frame.

-The trailing bogie lacks traction motors and current collectors, with two brake discs on the wheelset axles independently operated by actuators mounted similarly to those in the motor bogie.
+The trailing bogie lacks traction motors and current collectors, with two brake discs on the wheelset axles independently operated by actuators mounted similarly to those in the motorised bogie.